fleetdm/fleet/handbook/people/README.md

 - Contact Charlie Chance in Slack and let her know she can run the commission payroll.
 Use the off-cycle payroll option in Gusto.
 Be sure to classify the payment as "Commission" in the "other earnings" field and not the generic  "Bonus."
 - Once commission payroll has been run, update the [commission calculator](https://docs.google.com/spreadsheets/d/1vw6Q7kCC7-FdG5Fgx3ghgUdQiF2qwxk6njgK6z8_O9U/edit) to mark the commission as paid.

+### Annual reporting for capital credit line

+- Within 60 days of the end of the year:
+  - Provide SVB with our balance sheet and P&L for the past twelve months.
+  - Provide SVB with our annual operating budgets and projections (on a quarterly basis) for the coming year.
+  - Deliver this as early as possible in case they have questions.

 ## Rituals

 The following table lists the People group's rituals, frequency, and Directly Responsible Individual (DRI).